iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning-experiments.md

 select a set of experiments to keep and the rest of them are _garbage collected._

-This command takes a _scope_ argument.
-The scope can be `workspace`, `all-branches`, `all-tags`, `all-commits`.
-In garbage collection, the scope determines the experiments to _keep_, i.e., experiments out of the scope of the given flag are removed.
+This command takes a `scope` argument.
+It accepts "workspace", "all-branches", "all-tags", or "all-commits".
+This determines the experiments to _keep_, i.e. experiments not in scope are removed.

+> ⚠️ Note that experiment remains in the <abbr>cache</abbr> until you use
+> regular `dvc gc` separately to clean it up (if it's not needed by committed
+> versions).

 ### Keeping experiments in the workspace